 - That semi scheduled generators be obligated to follow their dispatch targets in a similar manner to scheduled generators; and

-- Semi scheduled generators being required to continually inform the AEMO of any restrictions on their available capacity due to physical factors, ambient weather conditions and their market intentions.
+- Semi scheduled generators be required to continually inform the AEMO of any restrictions on their available capacity due to physical factors, ambient weather conditions and their market intentions.

 - Analysis and evidence that some semi scheduled generators have begun to deviate from their instructed output and how this behaviour has been increasing over time.